Legislative Intern Program for College Students

 - Writing newsletters.

 To apply, contact your college or university intern coordinator, career counselor, or department dean for an application.
-All placements are made during the fall semester, and applications should be received by the Maryland General Assembly Human Resources Office by October 31.
+All placements are made during the fall semester, and applications should be received by the Maryland General Assembly Human Resources by October 31.